wilkflow/Engagement-sim/README.md

 Python tool to model user interactions for website performance testing.
 This tool is FOR PERFOMANCE TESTS ONLY, I DO NOT ENCOURAGE NOR CLAIM RESPONSIBILITY FOR ANY OTHER USAGE.

-Visits a site under scaped ip proxy confirmed either in CA or US and models user interactions based on a list of partial <a href></a> tag contents
+Visits a site under scaped ip proxy confirmed either in CA or US and models user interactions based on a list of partial <a href></a> tag contents.
+Running the batch file will model sporadic interaction (due to general reliablity of proxy servers) 20-50 (visit-to-click)

 Requires selenium, webdriver-manager, and requests.